aidanok/permapaste/README.md

 ## Potential Future Features

+- Streamline UX for the different use-cases. ( private notepad, public pastes, private sharing )
+- Provide instructions on reproducible build / verifying deployed version matches the GitHub sources
 - More content types supported
 - WSIWYG or otherwise improved editor for Markdown or other rich text formats
-- Streamline UX for the different use-cases. ( private notepad, public pastes, private sharing )
 - File attachments
 - Reintroduce hightlight.js and support code snippets more explicitly
-- Provide instructions on reproducible build / verifying deployed version mathes the GitHub sources

 ## Privacy